godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 change it.

 When a value is changed, a tick is marked to the left of the name.
-This means that the property will be saved to the engine.cfg file and remembered.
+This means that the property will be saved to the project.godot file and remembered.

-As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them in run-time using the :ref:`Globals <class_Globals>` singleton.
+As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them in run-time using the :ref:`GlobalConfig <class_GlobalConfig>` singleton.

 To be continued...
 ------------------